katherinel09/sp2021-asg1-secchat/README.md

 - Attackers using the client or server programs to achieve privilege escalation on the systems they are running on
 - Attackers attempting to leak or corrupt data in the client or server programs
 - Attackers crashing the client or server programs.

+In the final hours of this assignment, we double that we intiailized memory correctly and that pointers were set to null after they were deallocated. (using valgrind and other methods).
+We checked for buffer overflows through arthimatic and chose specific types based on permissible inputs.
+We often check for incorrect inputs and exit( ) if so.
+We tested many boundary cases, including an attempted login with no users, an attempted login when there are already max users, repeated users names, and extreme/out of bounds/incorrect type inputs.